-Your home is your biggest investment, and for many, it’s a retirement plan and savings account all rolled into one.
+Your home is a major investment, and for many, it’s a retirement plan and savings account all rolled into one.
 It makes sense that you would want to maximize the return when you decide to sell your home.
 Some homeowners choose the traditional route and let a realtor do the work, while others take their chances of selling their home by owner.
 However, the landscape has changed over the last few years, and homeowners have become savvier and aware of their options – another solution sellers have is to get an almost-instant purchase offer from companies such as OfferPad, who eliminates third parties.
 The industry may refer to this as an iBuyer, but a ‘direct buyer’ would reference the correct terminology.

 What is your home really worth?